kpunith8/Links-and-Tutorials/General Topics/IDE-Shortcuts.md

 - `Cmd + Shift + F` - Search for highlighted string in the selected path

+- `Cmd + Shift + L` - add cursors to all occurrences of the current selection, click/select the text and use shortcut to select all the text starting with that text in the whole file

 - `Cmd + P` - Recently opened files

 - `Cmd + P` then `@` - Symbols used in the file or `@:` group the symbols